brahimmachkouri/ansible/lamp_ubuntu2004/readme.md

 ```yml
 localhost ansible_connection=local
 ```
-And in the default.yml file, replace "user" by "www-data" and "your_domain" occurences by "localhost" :
+And in the default.yml file, replace "your_domain" occurences by "localhost" :
 ```command
 sed -i 's/your_domain/localhost/g' lamp_ubuntu2004/vars/default.yml
 ```